mroi/unison-intercept/README.md

 **prepost**
 Runs pre and post processing commands.
-Global pre and post commands, which execute once synchronisation starts and completes, are configured as `#precmd = COMMAND` and `#postcmd = COMMAND`.
+Global pre and post commands, which execute once synchronization starts and completes, are configured as `#precmd = COMMAND` and `#postcmd = COMMAND`.
 Lines of the form `#post = Path PATH -> COMMAND` cause a command to be executed whenever a specific file has been changed.